Three Angel's Messages shared with the world

 As we've seen during the time period of the 6th Head, the Habsburgs dominated the political landscape of Europe for centuries and were closely identified with the Holy Roman Empire.
 From the early 1800s, however, Habsburg history is inseparable from that of the Austrian Empire (founded in 1804 to protect the dynasty's imperial status and its land holdings from Napolean).
 It also became inseparable from what has been termed the Metternich System or Age of Metternich, so called because of the dominant position of Austria and influence of the rigidly conservative politics of Klemens von Metternich.
 He virtually ruled Austria through a regent's council for the feeble-minded Habsburg emperor Ferdinand I. Other monarchs in Europe were joined together in this Metternich System with Austria as they tried to restore Europe to a stable condition after the upheavals of the French Revolution.

 The transition of power from the 6th to 7th head revolves around attempts to resolve the "Eastern Question".
 This is a term used to describe the challenges the powers of Europe faced as related to the decline of the Ottoman Empire.
 The decline, generally dated as beginning in 1774 when the Ottomans were defeated in the Russo-Turkish War, threatened to unsettle the balance of power in the region.
 This issue played a major role in shaping the politics and policies of all the major powers of Europe.
-The question involved not only the problems of the Ottoman Empire, but also the rivalries and power struggles between the great powers of Europe.
-The Great Powers are identified as Great Britain, France, Austria, Prussia and Russia.
+The question involved not only the problems of the Ottoman Empire, but also the rivalries and power struggles between the great powers of Europe, identified as Great Britain, France, Austria, Prussia and Russia.

 During the 1830s, resolving the Eastern Question became even more critical as the Ottoman Empire was on the verge of collapse at the hands of one of the Sultan's vassals, Muhammad Ali, Pasha and Wali (Governor) of Egypt.
 Ali had gradually built up his power and desired to build an empire to replace the Ottomans.
 In the 1830s he stepped out more boldly and successfully launched the First Turko-Egyptian War (1831-1832), the Battle of Konya (21 December 1832) and the Battle of Nezib (24 June 1839).